 There is no Corporate Insolvency Resolution Process initiated under the Insolvency and Bankruptcy Code, 2016.

-Your Directors are highly grateful for the unstinted support of the Stakeholders, including the Central and State Government Authorities, Stock Exchanges, Financial Institutions, Analysts, Advisors, Local Communities, Customers, Vendors, Business Partners, Shareholders, and Investors forming part of the company for their faith, trust and confidence reposed in the company.
+Your directors express its sincere gratitude for the continued support and trust extended by all stakeholders, including the Central and State Government Authorities, Regulatory Bodies, Stock Exchanges, Financial Institutions, Analysts, Advisors, Local Communities, Customers, Vendors, Business Partners, Shareholders, and Investors.
+Their confidence and unwavering belief in the company have been instrumental in driving its sustained progress and success.

 |